vall9133/Manoj-Vallabhaneni-Portfolio/README.md

 ## ✨ Profile Highlights
 - 📌 2.5+ years of experience in data analytics, visualization, and ETL pipeline development
 - 🔄 Hands-on with end-to-end data workflows — from ingestion to visualization
-- 🏢 Experience across academic, corporate, and cloud-native data environments
+- 🏢 Hands-on experience across academic, corporate, and cloud-native data environments
 - 🤖 Strong foundation in AI and machine learning with practical applications
 - 📈 Passionate about storytelling with data, continuous learning, and scalable systems
 - 🗣️ Excellent communicator with experience explaining data insights to non-technical stakeholders and cross-functional teams